 Don’t let the perfect be the enemy of the good.
 At the heart of any effective mediation is an acceptance of the wisdom in this maxim, that a good resolution today is generally better than a hoped-for, perfect resolution in the uncertain future.

 Scott St. Marie understands that a mediator cannot create the resolution of a dispute.
 The parties must do that.
 A skilled mediator can, however, facilitate a resolution by opening lines of dialogue; by establishing an atmosphere of trust; and by making the parties aware of the weaknesses as well as the strengths of their positions.
-Scott’s role as mediator is informed by many years of experience representing all the potential sides in complex construction disputes—owners, contractors and subcontractors, sureties, engineers and architects.
+Scott's substantial experience as a mediator of complex construction disputes is informed by decades of practice representing all the potential sides in construction matters—owners, contractors and subcontractors, sureties, engineers and architects.

 A skilled mediator can facilitate resolution by opening lines of dialogue, establishing an atmosphere of trust, and illuminating a party's weaknesses along with its strengths